Tavanic, 500 mg 10 pcs

 – hepatotoxicity;

-– effects on the CNS;
+– effect on the central nervous system;

 – Clostridium difficile-associated diarrhea;